17 Easy Car Free Day Trips & Tours From Edinburgh: A local’s guide 2025

 Inchcolm Abbey

 Getting there: From Edinburgh Waverly Train Station (Princes St, EH1 3EG), take Scottrail to Dalry station, then walk down the path to Hawes pier, where you’ll take a boat tour the rest of the way.
-Dalry is about a 30 minute train ride from Edinburgh Waverly and the boat ride to Inchcolm island is about a three hour round trip, including time to explore on the island.
+Dalry is about a 30-minute train ride from Edinburgh Waverly and the boat ride to Inchcolm Island is about a three-hour round trip, including time to explore on the island.

 Things to do on Inchcolm Island in one day

-This abandoned 12th century abbey on an island in Edinburgh’s Firth of the Forth has inspired everyone from kings to Shakespeare…now it’s time to let Inchcolm Island inspire you!
+This abandoned 12th-century abbey on an island in Edinburgh’s Firth of the Forth has inspired everyone from kings to Shakespeare…now it’s time to let Inchcolm Island inspire you!

 The three bridges boat tour will whisk you from Hawes Pier to Inchcolm Island, while you learn about Edinburgh’s fascinating maritime history and check out some harbor seals on the way!